spacebetween/spacebetween.github.io/_posts/2016-01-07-if-virtual-reality-is-only-for-gaming-its-already-dead.md

 banner:         "/assets/images/blog/virtualRealityBanner.jpg"
 ---

 Virtual Reality or VR is getting a lot of mixed opinions at the moment.
 On one side, you've got people saying it's the next big thing for gaming, and it will redefine the gaming market.
-On the other side, you've got people saying it's overpriced and will be a fad like 3D glasses where.
+On the other side, you've got people saying it's overpriced and will be a fad like 3D glasses were.

 One side of that argument is wrong, the other is incredibly short sighted.